 you are making a favor to your body because you give it the better fats.
 Your body is your temple, right?
 Keep the temple strong and stable and it will be grateful.
 Healthy fats will come from fats as the fats in the plant-based diet.

-To sum up, being on a Low Fat Diet Plan is essential for reducing weight, keeping your cholesterol low (Check out our Low Cholesterol Diet), and reducing the risk of heart attack.
+To sum up, being on a Low Fat Diet Plan is essential for reducing weight, keeping your cholesterol low (Check out our Low Cholesterol Diet), and reducing the risk of a heart attack.

 Now, let’s see Why is that important?